bcs925/BrianScheirerOpenSource/RockPaperScissors/readme.md

 Rock, Paper, Scissors Sample Application

 Rock, Paper, Scissors is an an opensource app to show off various features of Cascades in a fun way using QML as well as calling C++ functions for some logic.
-QML objects used:
+QML objects/features used:

-StackLayout
+StackLayout,
-DockLayout
+DockLayout,
-AbsoluteLayout
+AbsoluteLayout,
-Background
+Background,
-CustomDialog
+CustomDialog,
-Animations
+Animations,
-Button
+Button,
-Label
+Label,
-TextField
+TextField,
-ImageView
+ImageView,
-Signals/Slots
+Signals/Slots,
-In line JavaScript
+In-line JavaScript

 Only main.qml shown in actual app. stagingpage.qml and tempmain.qml left in source code to show proression of UI.  tempmain.qml